-- Describe the purpose, comprehensive scope, and areas of application in the discipline of psychology. - Demonstrate knowledge of the scientific process by applying and/or critiquing various research methods used by psychologists in the study of behavior. - Recognize, compare and contrast various theoretical perspectives used to explain and guide psychological research and application. - Identify historical and present-day contributions of major psychologists. - Define important psychological terms, concepts, processes and principles. - Apply critical thinking to assumptions, claims, and common sense ideas about behavior. - Demonstrate the application of psychological principles and findings to one's own life.
+- Describe the purpose, comprehensive scope, and areas of application in the discipline of psychology. - Apply and/or critique various research methods used by psychologists in the study of behavior. - Recognize, compare and contrast various theoretical perspectives used to explain and guide psychological research and application. - Identify historical and present-day contributions of major psychologists. - Define key psychological terms, concepts, processes, and principles. - Apply critical thinking to assumptions, claims, and common sense ideas about behavior. - Apply psychological principles and findings to one's own life.